LEATHER CLEANINGGet the highest quality of care for your leather from San Juan County Chem-Dry

 Causes of Leather Deterioration

 - Oils and Grease: Oils from both us and our animals attach and hold onto leather.
-Hair and hand oils are easily transferred to the head cushions and armrests of the furniture and can cause serious damage to the protective finishes found on leather.
+Hair and hand oils are easily transferred to the head cushions and armrests of the furniture and can cause serious damage to the protective finishes found on leather furniture.

 - Dust: Consider the dust that builds up on a coffee table or desk over a week’s time.
-This same dust is being deposited on your leather.
+This same dust is being deposited on your leather, though it might not be as obvious.
 In addition to this dust, you add airborne cooking oils and pollutants that are present, to some degree, in every home.